6 reasons David Wright belongs in the Hall of Fame

 That context is pretty critical here.
 Before Wright, the Mets didn't have another iconic player who never took the field in another uniform.
 His 1,585 games with the Mets are the second most in franchise history behind Ed Kranepool, and he ended his career holding the franchise record for hits, runs scored, total bases, doubles, RBIs, walks, sac flies and extra-base hits.
 All told, Wright has the highest fWAR for a Mets position player (51.2 fWAR), trailing only Tom Seaver and Dwight Gooden overall.

 Consider, too, that the Mets have been good, and have had great players, since Wright's prime.
 Even so, it's hard to argue that any of them has really supplanted him as the main Met of the 21st century, especially considering how many of their journeys would eventually take them out of New York.
-After Wright, the best Met by career fWAR is Brandon Nimmo, at 22.1 through his first eight seasons.
-Nimmo ranks ninth among Mets position players in career fWAR overall -- 17th when counting pitchers.
+After Wright, the best current Met by career fWAR is Brandon Nimmo, at 24.9 through his first nine seasons.
+Nimmo ranks eighth among Mets position players in career fWAR overall -- 17th when counting pitchers.
 That was -- and still is -- something special, and that Wright remains that guy is a bigger deal than we might be giving him credit for.

 4. Wright is one of the best third basemen in MLB history